Voluntary Indigenous Self-Identification

 What is the Indigenous Applicant Admission Policy and process?

-- Meet the definition of an Indigenous Applicant with documentation which will be submitted to the Admissions Office
+- Meet the definition of an Indigenous applicant with documentation that will be submitted to the Admissions Office

 - Meet the minimum admission requirements as indicated in the general admission requirements for Sheridan as well as any program level admission requirements or supplemental assignments

-Our student recruitment office can assist you with admission questions, program information, OCAS, and your transition to post-secondary education.
-If you are interested in someone coming to your community to speak to students contact Elijah Williams.
+Our student recruitment office can assist you with admission questions, program information, OCAS, and your transition to postsecondary education.
+If you are interested in having someone come to your community to speak to students, contact firstname.lastname@example.org

 I do not wish to be considered under the Indigenous Admission policy.
 Is this holding up my application with Sheridan College?